fsabrilb/Generalized_Shannon_Index/README.md

     It is important to mention that the data of this study does not contain raw data but only processed data.
 Indeed, only financial time series as currencies or stock indices extracted from YahooFinance are considered.
 In these time series, processed data is obtained as a data frame where the time series of log-returns, absolute log-returns, and volatility of the log-returns are calculated.
 Nevertheless, the possibility of including other types of time series data is left for readers interested in this work.

 *   ***Modules:*** It corresponds to the different modules developed in Python for the development of the study, namely:
-    *   **estimate_hurst_mfdfa.py:** Module designed for the calculation of the generalized Hurst exponent ($H(q)$) on different time series using the Multifractal Detrended Fluctuation Analysis (*MF-DFA*) method.
-It is important to mention that the Hurst exponent is a measure of the long correlation of a time series such that if $H=1/2$, there are no long-range correlations, if $1\geq H>1/2$, the increments of the time series are positively correlated, and if $0<H<1/2$, the increments of the time series are negatively correlated.
+    *   **estimate_hurst_mfdfa.py:** Module designed for the calculation of the generalized Hurst exponent $H(q)$ on different time series using the Multifractal Detrended Fluctuation Analysis (*MF-DFA*) method.
+It is important to mention that the Hurst exponent is a measure of the long correlation of a time series such that if $H=1/2$, there are no long-range correlations, if $1\geq H>1/2$, the increments of the time series are positively correlated, and if $H<1/2$, the increments of the time series are negatively correlated.

     *   **estimate_temporal_fluctuation_scaling.py:** Module designed to calculate the temporal fluctuation scaling (*TFS*) exponent as data accumulates in the time series.
 It is important to mention that the TFS is a power law type relationship between the mean ($M_{1}$) and the variance ($\Xi_{2}$) of a time series of the form $\Xi_{2}(t)=K_{TFS}(t)M_{1}^{\alpha_{TFS}(t)}(t)$.